-To increase and preserve the availability of safe, decent, and affordable housing for very low, low, and moderate income persons and families.
+Goal: To increase and preserve the availability of safe, decent, and affordable housing for very low, low, and moderate income persons and families.

-Make loans, grants, and incentives available to fund all eligible housing activities and preserve/create single- and multifamily units for very low, low and moderate income households.
+Objective: Make loans, grants, and incentives available to fund all eligible housing activities and preserve/create single- and multifamily units for very low, low and moderate income households.

-Provide federal mortgage loans through the department's Mortgage Revenue Bond (MRB) program for the acquisition, restoration, construction and preservation of multifamily rental units for very low, low and moderate income families.
+Strategy: Provide federal mortgage loans through the department's Mortgage Revenue Bond (MRB) program for the acquisition, restoration, construction and preservation of multifamily rental units for very low, low and moderate income families.

-Average Amount of Bond Proceeds Per Household for New Construction
+Efficiency Measure: Average Amount of Bond Proceeds Per Restricted Unit for New Construction

-A measure that tracks the average amount of bond proceeds per unit of Mortgage Revenue Bond (MRB) new multifamily construction.
+A measure that tracks the average amount of bond proceeds per unit for new multifamily construction funded by Mortgage Revenue Bonds (MRB).

 This measure identifies the average amount of bonds associated with developing affordable housing and measures the efficiency of awarding multifamily MRB funds.
-Although useful to track, this measure is not entirely within the Department's control.